ppaez/pyramid_tutorial_maintain/README.rst

     (The highlighted lines are the ones that need to be added or edited.)

-If an external change adds a new line at the current line 8, the line number references 12 and 15-70 in the ``:emphasize-lines:`` option need to be added 1 like this::
+If an external change to ``src/views/tutorial/views.py`` adds a new line at the current line 8, the line number references 12 and 15-70 in the ``:emphasize-lines:`` option need to be added 1 like this::